Ouphix/synchro-psychotherapies/steps2.md

 * **Physiological**
   * **Cortisol** : Cortisol levels can be the reflect of stress.
-Some techniques are minimally invasive like [saliva measures](http://www.sciencedirect.com/science/article/pii/0009898181903533.)(Teruhisa et al., 1981).
+Some techniques are minimally invasive like saliva measures ([Teruhisa et al., 1981](http://www.sciencedirect.com/science/article/pii/0009898181903533.)).
   * **Ocytocin** : Ocyctonin could be involved in attachment and trust [(Kosfeld, Heinrichs, Zak, Fischbacher, & Fehr, 2005)](http://www.nature.com/nature/journal/v435/n7042/full/nature03701.html).
 This could improve the social competence of Asperger patients with some social impairments.
 We could imagine to evaluate the relationship and the synchrony of two subjects normal and with social impairments with and without oxytocin.
   * **Cardiac Frequency :** direct or indirect on videos with systems like [Lambda](https://lambda.qrilab.com/site/) or [webcam pulse detector](https://github.com/thearn/webcam-pulse-detector)
-  * **Electrodermal activity t**hat seems to be relevant in stress, dissonance cognitive paradigms.
-Its history as feedback of psychotherapy is ver old since it was used in [psychoanalysis by C. G. Jung](http://www.freezoneearth.org/allmeters/scrapbook/historymeter.htm#Die%20Wort).
+  * **Electrodermal activity** that seems to be relevant in stress, dissonance cognitive paradigms.
+Its history as feedback of psychotherapy is very old since it was used in the beginning of psychoanalysis by C. G. Jung.

 * **Motion information**

-  We could be much more precise in the measure of the motion by using a Motion capture devices.
+  We could be much more precise in the measurements of the motion by using Motion capture devices.We need to be aware that these systems mustn't be very invasive.
 There are basically two systems:

-  * We could measure directly very cheaply motion by using **actimetry** devices that looks like watches on the wrist.
-Unfortunately, taht could help for motion of hands but that couldn't give precise information about the motion of the head.
+  * We could measure directly very cheaply motion by using **actimetry** devices that looks like watches on the wrist, minimally invasive.
+Unfortunately, that could help for motion of hands but that couldn't give precise information about the motion of the head.
   * One is minimally invasive with a **Kinect**, a special camera that project infra-red light and can detect it to measure depth of a scene.
 It has a much a higher frequency signal detect that can rebuild a 3D representation of a subject and extract its skeletton.
 We saw that the law frequency of the signal we got 25 Hz could be a limitation of the synchrony signals we could get.
   * Optitrack that are some **markers on the body** of the subject that can help to create a 3D representation of the subject.
   * An other strategy is to use special **suits** like in the [Ethome](https://www.youtube.com/watch?v=IBPxokjqvZ8) project that could record precisely a lot of motions directly.